Neem Oil for Vitiligo: Benefits, Recipes, and Application Tips

 Share:

-Vitiligo is identified as a skin condition that causes your skin to lose its natural color or pigment.
-As a result, your skin tone appears lighter than the original or even white.
+Vitiligo is a skin condition that causes the loss of natural skin colour or pigment.
+As a result, your skin tone appears lighter than it originally was or even white.
 In medical terms, areas that lose their pigmentation are called macules if they are less than 1 cm wide or called patches if they are larger than 1 cm.

 Vitiligo generally starts on your forearms, hands, feet, and face.
 Treatment isn’t necessary, but you can opt for neem oil for vitiligo if you do not like changes to your skin tone and are looking for a more natural way to cure this skin condition.